Cleaning Workers Fight Coronavirus, at Their Own Risk

 In a sense, he’s right, epidemiologists say: Like the coronaviruses that cause the common cold and seasonal influenza, the novel coronavirus that brings on Covid-19 is vulnerable to such standard interventions as soap, water, bleach, UV light, and alcohol-based cleaners.
 But once the virus gets transmitted, Covid-19 appears to have a far higher mortality rate than the seasonal flu, especially for older people or those with compromised immune systems.

 Should they contract the virus, lower-income immigrant workers may also be among the most vulnerable populations, because they often struggle to access medical care and public health information in their own language, and may lack the financial resources to stock up on food and medicines.
-As immigration enforcement agencies continue to make arrests during the Covid-19 crisis, some immigrants may avoid hospitals or government-affiliated institutions entirely.
+Immigration enforcement agencies have stopped making most arrests during the Covid-19 crisis, in an effort to encourage undocumented people to seek treatment if they need it.

 The Kalabics and Cepeda have some measure of occupational defense — all three are members of the SEIU, a labor union for service workers across the U.S. But lots of cleaning professionals aren’t.
 Domestic workers and housekeepers, many of them immigrants and most of them women, are largely self-employed.
 Some are now being asked to work in potentially high-risk homes with few protections.